Daily Weather Forecast For Washington - NewsBreak

 Daily Weather Forecast For Washington

-WASHINGTON, DC(Updated at 8am ET)Here's your weather forecast for the next four days.
+WASHINGTON, KS(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Windy: 20 mph